iPoetDev/PyCriteria/readme.md

         - Deloyment is automated via Heroku's app deployment
         - By not having automated deployment on ```main```, there is no failed deployment noise on ``main`` branch and in the logs.
+- 6: Add Buildpacks in correct order, as order sensitive, for good first run
+    - Use built-in buildpacks for Node.js and Python
+        - 1st: heroku/nodejs
+        - 2nd: heroku/python
+- 7: Config Vars
-- 6: Deploy to Heroku
+- 8: Deploy to Heroku by PullRequest
   ![](.docs/deployment/deploy-auto-heroku.png)
+- 9:

 #### 7.3.1.1 App Information